-Director, STRATEGIC COMMUNICATIONS,
+SENIOR DIRECTOR, STRATEGIC COMMUNICATIONS,

 Brian currently serves as a U.S. Navy Reserve public affairs officer and is a veteran of Operation Freedom’s Sentinel in Afghanistan.
-In 2019 he was selected as the Navy Reserve’s Junior Public Affairs Officer of the Year.

 Ray is the recipient of many company and industry awards, including being named “2017 Outstanding In-House Professional Award” by PRWeek Magazine; “2010 Public Relations Professional of the Year” by PRWeek Magazine; “2010 Media Relations Professional” by Bulldog Reporter; and was also named “Top 40 under 40” executives by PRWeek in 2009.